peterschen/blog/gcp/projects/pass24/DEMO_5.md

 GO
 ```

+## Clone replicated disks

-4. Create clone from secondary disk and attach it to a VM in that region
+1. Create clone from secondary disk and attach it to a VM in that region

 ```sh
 project=`terraform output -raw project_id_demo5`